-Students obtain Honors in the Classics department through successful completion of an Honors Project.
+Students obtain Honors in the Classical Mediterranean and Middle East department through successful completion of an Honors Project.
 In most cases, this Project will be a substantial written thesis on a subject, question, or dispute in the study of ancient Mediterranean and Middle Eastern worlds or their influence and reception in later periods.
 The term “project” applies, however, because on occasion a major research project has not taken the form of an academic thesis and its support.
 Examples include the production of a Greek play for the Macalester community, a poem in Latin hexameter, and a screenplay about Mary Magdalene.
-In the vast majority of instances, however, Honors will be earned through the development, research, careful crafting and defense of a substantive written thesis in the field of Classics.
+In the vast majority of instances, however, Honors will be earned through the development, research, careful crafting and defense of a substantive written thesis in the field of Classical Mediterranean and Middle East.
 Please see the examples published on Digital Commons.

 Preparations and Proposal